twoutlook/django2.1-lab/docs/intro/tutorial02.rst

 .. note::
-    You don't need to stop server to source go again.
+    For this case, you don't need to stop and start server again.
 Developing environment do it for you.

 .. warning::
-    TODO: Check Choice list.
-When you have more than one question, you might want to show Question as well.
+    TODO: When you have more than one question, you might want to show Question on Choice list as well.